Smithsonian Institution Museums

 National Museum of the American Indian

 See over 10,000 years worth of objects dating from the pre-Columbian era through the beginning of the 21st century.
 Large crowds are anticipated and galleries are small so you may wish to order a timed, free admission pass online or by calling (866) 400-6624.

 National Park Service

-The Washington Monument, Arlington Cemetery, Jefferson Memorial, Lincoln Memorial, Franklin Delano Roosevelt Memorial, Vietnam and Korean War Memorials are all under the supervision of the National Park Service.
+The Washington Monument, Arlington Cemetery, Jefferson Memorial, Lincoln Memorial, World War II memorial, Franklin Delano Roosevelt Memorial, Vietnam and Korean War Memorials are all under the supervision of the National Park Service.

 National Geographic Society

 Explorers Hall, the society's museum, offers free educational, interactive and visually stimulating changing exhibits on a broad variety of topics.